Back To CourseHistory 102: Western Civilization II

 Chris has an M.A. in history and taught university and high school history.

 What is the Enlightenment?
 This question has produced numerous and varied answers in the nearly two and a half centuries since the German philosopher, Immanuel Kant, first posed it in 1784.
-According to Kant, the Age of Enlightenment, which lasted from roughly the late 17th century up to the beginning of the 19th century, was humanity's growth into intellectual maturity.
+According to Kant, the Age of Enlightenment, which lasted from roughly the 17th to the 18th centuries, was humanity's growth into intellectual maturity.
 Kant and others claimed that, through scientific inquiry and an emphasis on reasoned discussion, mankind was finally able to think for itself rather than appealing to the authority of the Church, Greek philosophers, or other sources of supposedly revealed truths.

 This 'maturity,' as Kant termed it, fostered the growth of all sorts of radical ideas.
 Very few scientific and artistic disciplines were left untouched by the Enlightenment thinkers and their new ideas.
 Politics, philosophy, epistemology, art, industry, the sciences - all were affected by the ideas from this movement.
 The Enlightenment was propagated largely by several developments during late medieval and early modern Europe.

 Many of the ideas and philosophical theories that gained popularity during the Enlightenment emerged from attempts to answer the philosophical questions posed by the scientific achievement and discovery of the previous century.
 Several primary Church teachings about the nature of the universe and man's place in it were fundamentally questioned by discoveries from this period.
 These included the Copernican model of the universe, Newtonian physics, and religious deism.
 These ideas used together viewed the universe as being governed by natural, measurable laws.
 This wasn't exactly in line with the Church's ideas concerning existence.